thetechdisciple01/Free-IT-Interview-Guide-/README.md

 This guide isn't about memorizing answers.
 It's about understanding the concepts deeply enough to answer confidently in any format — behavioral, technical, or scenario-based.

-**This free version covers interview fundamentals.** For the complete guide covering Networking, IAM, Cloud Infrastructure, ITSM, Security, Leadership, and Scenario-Based Questions, check out the [**Premium Edition**](https://bricesen.gumroad.com/l/abvki).
+**This free version covers interview fundamentals.** For the complete guide covering Networking, IAM, Cloud Infrastructure, ITSM, Security, Leadership, and Scenario-Based Questions, **[Purchase Premium Access — $29](https://bricesen.gumroad.com/l/abvki)**

 If you have questions or issues, use the Issues tab.